-15.3.
-CONFIGURING THE JBOSS CACHE INSTANCE USED FOR SESSION STATE REPLICATION
+17.3.
+CONFIGURE THE JBOSS CACHE INSTANCE USED FOR SESSION STATE REPLICATION

 The container for a distributable web application makes use of JBoss Cache to provide HTTP session replication services around the cluster.
-The container integrates with the CacheManager service to obtain a reference to a JBoss Cache instance.
-For more information, refer to the Distributed Caching with JBoss Cache Chapter in the Administration and Configuration Guide
+It integrates with the CacheManager service to obtain a reference to a JBoss Cache instance.
+For more information, refer to the Distributed Caching with JBoss Cache and JBoss Cache Configuration and Deployment chapters in the Administration and Configuration Guide

-The name of the JBoss Cache configuration to use is controlled by the cacheName element in the application's jboss-web.xml (see Section 15.1, "Enabling session replication in your application").
+The name of the JBoss Cache configuration to use is controlled by the cacheName element in the application's jboss-web.xml (see Section 17.1, "Enabling session replication in your application").
 In most cases this does not need to be set because the default value of standard-session-cache is appropriate.